 What research questions are the two of you pursuing on this issue right now?

 Waghmare: I would like to just mention a couple of things that we’re doing from an advocacy standpoint.
-I am part of the American Society for Transplantation and Cellular Therapy’s Infectious Disease Special Interest Group, and we’ve been putting out guidance for both adult and pediatric transplant recipients with COVID.
-Recently we’ve put together FAQs about vaccine recommendations.
-These are mostly geared toward adults, because that’s who the vaccines are available to.
-But we’re hoping that as we get more of the safety data established in children we’ll be able to make pediatric recommendations as well.
+I am part of the American Society for Transplantation and Cellular Therapy’s Infectious Disease Special Interest Group, and we’ve been putting out guidance for both adult and pediatric transplant recipients with COVID including FAQs about vaccine recommendations.
+These FAQs are updated frequently to address questions about timing of vaccination, booster doses and the need for revaccination.
+We will incorporate more recommendations for younger children when the vaccines are approved for additional age groups.

 Are you interested in reprinting or republishing this story?
 Be our guest!
 We want to help connect people with the information they need.
 We just ask that you link back to the original article, preserve the author’s byline and refrain from making edits that alter the original context.
 Questions?
 Email us at firstname.lastname@example.org